Global coordination for phase 1 study success

 Overview

 A pharmaceutical client aimed to launch a new diabetes therapy in both the EU and US markets.
 To support regulatory approval and market entry, they needed to conduct a comparative study evaluating their product against existing alternatives from each region.
 The study—a three-period, three-treatment, six-sequence phase 1 trial—required sourcing, labelling, and distributing both comparator drugs and the investigational product to the clinical site.
-ICON’s Accelerated Pharmaceutical Solutions (APS) team leveraged its global network and deep expertise to secure and deliver all materials efficiently, aligning with the sponsor’s ambitious timeline and supporting their accelerated development goals.
+ICON’s Manufacturing & Pharmacy Services team leveraged its global network and deep expertise to secure and deliver all materials efficiently, aligning with the sponsor’s ambitious timeline and supporting their accelerated development goals.

 Challenge

 The primary challenge was coordinating the procurement and logistics of mid-volume pharmaceutical materials from both the US and EU.
-The study required an amount of material that was too large for wholesale resourcing, but not large enough to be a priority for the seller’s direct procurement processes.
-Our APS team leveraged ICON’s US Lenexa facility to expedite sourcing before onwards delivery to the EU site for central labelling of all three materials.
-To mitigate shipment challenges and costs, ICON labelled all materials in one campaign before onwards distribution to the clinical site and analytical labs in the US and China.
+The study required quantities that were too large for wholesale resourcing, yet not large enough to be prioritised through the sellers’ standard procurement channels.
+ICON leveraged its Lenexa facility in the US to accelerate material sourcing, then coordinated onward delivery to an EU site for centralised labelling of all three materials.
+To minimise shipment complexities and associated costs, a single labelling campaign was conducted prior to onward distribution to the clinical site and analytical laboratories in the US and China.

 Additional challenges included: